This post contains affiliate links

 4)Paintbrush

-Step 1: Go HERE to download the PDF sheet for this project, and print it out on your computer.
+Step 1: Grab the Free PDF sheet of the numbers above for this project, and print it out on your computer (or use your own images or photos).
 Next, you will need to have a Photocopy made of this ( inkjet printers do not work with this process.)
+So take your printed images or photos on over to a copy place, like Staples or Office Max etc and have them make a Laser Copy for you.

 Step 2: You will need to brush on 3 coats of the Omni gel Transfer Medium.
 Brush the first coat in a horizontal direction, let dry completely.
 Brush the second coat in a vertical direction, let dry completely.
 Brush the 3rd coat in a diagonal direction, and again let dry completely.

-Step 3: Sorry forgot to photo this step!
-Cut image to the size of the coaster and then soak in a bowl of water for 10-20 minutes.
+Step 3: Cut image to the size of the coaster and then soak in a bowl of water for 10-20 minutes.

 Step 5: This is what your left with.
 The ink is trapped inside of this vinyl looking piece.
 Pretty cool!!
 At this point you can trim this up with scissors if you have ragged edges like I did here.